Intermedia Expands Service Provider Program In Europe, Announces Strategic Partnership With Voys

 Voys to Expand Services and Impact

-Voys, known for serving small and medium-sized enterprises (SMEs) and self-employed entrepreneurs with their in-house built Freedom platform, will now broaden its reach by incorporating Intermedia's solutions.
+Voys, known for serving self-employed entrepreneurs and SMEs with their in-house built Freedom platform, will now broaden its reach by incorporating Intermedia's solutions.
 This addition allows Voys to cater to a wider range of businesses, providing them with the tools they need to succeed in a competitive market.

 As Voys continues to grow, this partnership with Intermedia will play a crucial role in supporting their ambitious plans.
-By expanding their services, Voys is not only well-positioned to enhance its market position but also to make a greater impact through their foundation, 48percent, whose
+By expanding their services, Voys is not only enhancing its market position but also making a greater impact through their foundation 48percent, whose

 mission is to facilitate equitable access to connectivity.